cli-kit/cli-fs/README.md

 * `value`: The value to test.
 * `callback`: An optional callback function, forces an asynchronous test.

+Returns a boolean indicating whether the test passed or throws an error if the expression is not supported.

 ### readable(path, [callback])

 Determine if a file is readable, this method opens the file for reading using the `r` flag and immediately closes the file [1].

 * `path`: The file system path.
 * `callback`: An optional callback function, forces an asynchronous test.

+Returns a boolean indicating whether the test passed.

 ### writable(path, [callback])